Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Reviews: PCA, K-means, Rcut, and LE

 \section{Reviews: PCA, K-means, Rcut, and LE}

-We will introduce classical formulations for these methods, as well as the most appropriate forms for the unification.
-The most appropriate forms of PCA and K-means are the dictionary representation forms, and those of Rcut and LE are the trace optimization forms.
-Along with them, some important properties and interpretations are elaborated.
-Besides, the important ideal graph condition will be introduced in Section~\ref{sec:ratio cut}.
+The section will introduce the classical formulations of PCA, K-means, Rcut, and LE, as well as the most appropriate forms for the unification: the dictionary representation forms for PCA and K-means, the trace optimization forms for Rcut and LE.
+Along with them, important properties and interpretations are elaborated.